MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - System > Battery: manually enable battery saver mode or set a battery threshold at which point battery saver mode turns on automatically.
 - Devices > USB: you can disable USB connections by default.
 - Network & Internet:
-  - USB-C Ethernet adapters now appears in Network & Internet.
+  - USB-C Ethernet adapter now appears in Network & Internet.
   - USB-C Ethernet adapter settings are now available, including its IP address.
   - You can now enable airplane mode on HoloLens 2.
 - Apps: you can reset the default apps used for file and link types.
 For more information see [Default app picker](#default-app-picker).